GoLangsam/internal/README.md

 - `cancel` - a brute-force Cancellor for CLI `cmd`s

 ---
+Your suggestions, remarks, questions and/or contributions are welcome ;-)

+---
+## Think deep - code happy - be simple - see clear :-)

+---
 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!